Skip to Content

 In this zone, the temperature seldom falls below freezing.
 Thankfully, the few times it does, it is an exceptionally light frost from which you can easily protect your plants.
 You can plant almost anything you want here!

-All of the crops mentioned above grow here, as well as
+All of the crops mentioned above grow here, as well as the following.

 Indoor Container Gardening in December